 Ice Dams Remain a Risk Even After a Winter Storm Passes

 Did you know costly property damage risks remain after severe winter weather conditions have passed?
-Following significant snowfall and freezing weather, conditions are often optimal for ice dams to form, which can lead to costly water damage.
+Following significant snowfall, conditions are often optimal for ice dams to form, which can lead to costly water damage.

 Ice dams usually form after heat from inside a house or commercial building escapes through the attic causing snow and ice on the roof to melt.
 Afterward, the water will trickle down to the roofline, where it freezes again when temperatures drop.
 The ice builds up over time, essentially creating a dam that prevents water from escaping the roof.